 If you fall into the latter camp, then you’re likely wasting energy and force in your arm swing.
 Instead of creating momentum to move forward, you’re creating little tiny rotational movements with every swing and step.
 Not only does this not help you maintain forward motion, but your core and obliques have to fight this rotation and you might find yourself tuckering out sooner than you want.

 Just like with your shoulders, check in with yourself as you run.
 What path are your arms traveling?
-Focus on driving your elbows straight back and not letting your hands cross your body as they swing forward.
+Focus on driving your elbows straight back at a 90-degree angle and not letting your hands cross your body as they swing forward.

 The start of the lower body chain!
 The hips are big powerhouses for a runner, and, just like the head and the upper body, they can be the start of creating an imbalance in the lower body.